BLCM/BLCMods/Borderlands 2 mods/55tumbl/Elemental Banshee Maya/README.md

 # Change log

+[2019-03-29] v1.5:
+* Worked around a bug that gave semi-infinite phaselock when the subsequence bubble hits an immune target (thanks to AppleHookah for noticing).

 [2018-10-29] v1.4:
 * Fixed a bug that deactivated Nephilim when riding a vehicle (for real this time, hopefully);
 * Fixed a visual issue with Siren Song stacks flickering when in a vehicle.